seedcase-project/seedcase-website/about/index.md

 type 2 diabetes.
 DD2 is one of our collaborators and key stakeholders of Seedcase.

-> So, our **primary aim** for Seedcase is to create and implement an
-> efficient, scalable, and open source data infrastructure framework
-> that connects data collectors, researchers, clinicians, and other
-> stakeholders, with the data, documentation, and findings, starting
-> with the DD2 study.

 We hope that Seedcase will improve and extend the existing DD2 research infrastructure into an open national state-of-the-art research infrastructure that will provide easy and transparent access to this